-Financial management assists in determining what the necessities of the organization / library are and this leads to planning financially.
+Financial management assists in determining what the necessities of the organisation/library are and this leads to planning financially.
 Financial planning future expenses and this includes working with a budget so that there will not be any unnecessary expenses.
-Once financial planning is in place, all other department and units will align properly because they will have all their requirements in order for work to flow properly.
-If financial management is in anyway defective, it will most definitely affect other departments.
-For example, if the financial department does not provide fund for purchasing raw materials, diesel and other requirement for the day to day running of the organization, it will affect the sales department and other units connected to finished products and that will reduce the sales of the organization.
-So also, if the finance department is not able to release fund for fuel or diesel in the library and the power is out, the work for that day will not be smooth; users will not be able to use the systems, employees will not be able to attend to queries remotely or externally.
+Once financial planning is in place, all other departments and units will align properly because they will have all their requirements in order for work to flow properly.
+If financial management is in any way defective, it will most definitely affect other departments.
+For example, if the financial department does not provide funds for purchasing raw materials, diesel and other requirements for the day to day running of the organisation, it will affect the sales department and other units connected to finished products and that will reduce the sales of the organisation.
+So also if the finance department is not able to release funds for fuel or diesel in the library and the power is out, the work for that day will not be smooth; users will not be able to use the systems, employees will not be able to attend to queries remotely or externally.